Rare Things for a Rare Life

 “I have a guest.
 A friend of your father’s, who is seeking that man.”

-“You may remember Daikon Crispus,” Little Bear pointed to an old man dressed as the outlander, playing with children in the distance.
+“You may remember Daikon Crispus.”
+Draven Bjorn pointed to an old man dressed as the outlander, surrounded by children in the distance.

 “Take him to meet this newcomer.”
-Chief Little Bear put his hand on Laughing Thunder’s shoulder, pointing to Crispus.
+Bjorn put his hand on Thorgar’s shoulder, pointing to Crispus.
 “Make no bets with him.
-He’ll win your horse.”
+He’ll win your horse.
+I still owe him a mare, which you are to take to the newcomer.
+Her name in his language is Ruby.”

-After his all-too-short encounter with Rebekah in early summer, Jonathan had fled westward into Mestelina, as the still, small voice had guided him, to the tribes that lived there.
+After his all-too-short encounter with Rebekah in the early summer, Jonathan had traveled westward into Mestelina to the tribes there.
+He shared the Writings and made friends, establishing the family of the God of Truth in the West.

-He’d witnessed raids across the border – from Freislicht into Mestelina.
+He’d heard of the raids across the border—from Freislicht into Mestelina.
 The soldiers of his homeland were the aggressors, which saddened him.
-Either King Edal had not heard his words or been unable – or unwilling – to act upon them.
+Either King Edal had not heard his words or was unable—or unwilling—to act upon them.

 Freislicht was fomenting war.
 A war that more and more Mestel chieftains were likely to give them.
 His task was to prevent that or, at the very least, delay it.